aashishgahlawat/solidityTutorials/README.md

 ### Understanding basics with a short story

 **Assumption:**
-Let `P1` & `P2` be to brothers with a **joint** account in `B` Bank with initial balance of $100 and both `P1` & `P2` do some transactions (_can be in parallel_) and say `P1` withdrew **$70** followed by `P2` trying to withdraw another **$70**.
+Let `P1` & `P2` be to brothers with **joint** account in `B` Bank with initial balance of $100 and both `P1` & `P2` do some transactions (_can be in parallel_) and say `P1` withdrew **$70** followed by `P2` trying to withdraw another **$70**.

+**Scenario 1:**

 It is the `B` Banks who manages and maintain the system state (transaction orders: _Credit / Debit_) and for the accounts maintenance services the bank collects `x` percent amount per transaction done by `P1` & `P2` in order to continue its day to day operations.

-Once a transactions have been processed and logged into the bank system, their order can no longer be altered.
+Once a transactions have been processed and logged into the bank system, their order can no longer be altered ( immutable).

+**Scenario 2:**

 Let's say you have 10 pages of your passbook printed with list of transactions made, and you decide to replace last page with the first, the bank will verify the same with the transactions ledger in their system and if invalid, will nullify it.

+**Conclusion:**

 In the above scenario, the whole system trust relies on `B` bank to not act evil and work as per protocols. which makes the whole system centralized to `B` bank.
-If the bank for some reason decides to seize account or act evil, that is possible
+If the bank for some reason decides to seize account or act evil, that is possible, which would be a huge setback for `P1` & `P2`

 **Learnings:**

-1. In Web2, we expect financial institutions to not act evil but in Web3, the financial institutions can not act evil ( if Protocols states so).
+1. In Web2, we **expect** financial institutions **to not** act evil (but there is no surety that they won't act evil) but in Web3, the financial institutions **can not** act evil (they work as per protocols, even if they desire to act evil, they can't).
-2. We have seen Web2 applications acting evil and setting users data for personal gains, leading to loss of trust.
+2. We have seen Web2 applications acting evil and selling users data for personal gains, leading to loss of trust in those institutions.

 **Let's understand some terms used above:**
-> **Transaction Ledger:** Book or collection of accounts in which account transactions are recorded

-> **Distributed:** Disbursement of assets / data

-> **Decentralized:** Not controlled by single entity

 > **Example:** The India government decided to ban popular social media platform `Tik-Tok` leading to thousands of users
 > loosing their hard-earned followers data as the database was centralized and owned by `Tik-Tok` whose access was
 > restricted.
+>
+> **Lesson:** Your data relies on some centralized system which may for some reason shut down.
+>
+> In Blockchain, You own your data, so even post Tik-Tok ban you could have easily migrated your follower data to some
+> other social media platform supporting web3 protocols.
+>
+> This doesn't mean Blockchain can never shut down, the chances are really rare and extremely hard to hack that a web2
+> organisation as it is not controlled by a single entity.

 So a blockchain is a network of Nodes (2 or more: at-least one full node (later explained))